Symptoms include cough and shortness of breath.

 Have trouble swallowing (as may happen due to a stroke)

-Are unconscious due to anesthesia, sedative drugs, or a medical condition
+Are unconscious due to anesthesia, sedative medications, or a medical condition

-For people who have conditions that increase their risk of aspiration, doctors may stop or reduce the dosage of drugs that cause sedation.
-Raising the head of the bed slightly and having the person consume specific food textures or thickened liquids also help reduce the risk of aspiration.
+For people who have conditions that increase their risk of aspiration, doctors may stop or reduce the dosage of medications that cause sedation.
+Raising the head of the bed slightly can help prevent food, liquid, or acid in the stomach from moving up into the throat and then down into the lungs.
+Consuming specific food textures or thickened liquids also helps reduce the risk of aspiration.
 A speech pathologist may teach the person specific swallowing techniques (for example, swallowing while tucking the chin toward the chest) to further reduce the risk of aspiration.

 Chemical pneumonitis occurs when a person inhales (aspirates) material that is toxic to the lungs.
 The problem is more the result of irritation than infection.
 A commonly inhaled toxic material is stomach acid, so that chemical pneumonitis may result whenever a person inhales what has been vomited up.
 Inhalation of vomit can occur when a person who vomits is not completely awake, as can happen after a seizure or a drug or alcohol overdose or when a person awakens from anesthesia.